serodriguez68/poodr-notes/README.md

 ### R4.
 Minimize Context

 + Create public methods that allow senders to get __what__ they want without knowing __how__ your class does it
-+ If face a class with an ill-defined public interface you have these options (depending on the case):
++ If you face a class with an ill-defined public interface you have these options (depending on the case):
     * Option 1.
-Define a new well defined method for that class' public interface.
+Define a new well-defined method for that class' public interface.
     * Option 2.
 Create a wrapper class with a well defined public interface.
     * Option 3.
 Create a single wrapping method and put it in your own class.

+## The Law of Demeter
+>Only talk to your immediate neighbors.

+This is not an absolute law.
+There may be cases where removing the violation is more costly than keeping it.

+>Certain “violations” of Demeter reduce your application’s flexibility and maintainability, while others make perfect sense.
+Additionally, violations typically lead to objects that require a lot of _context_.

+The definition _"only use one dot"_ is not always right.
+There are cases that use multiple dots that do not violate Demeter.

+__Examples__:

++ customer.bicycle.wheel.tire
+    * Type: __returns a distant attribute__
+    * There is debate on how firmly Demeter applies.
+It may be cheapest in your specific case to reach through intermediate objects than to go around.
++ customer.bicycle.wheel.rotate
+    * Type: __invokes distant behavior__
+    * __Cost is high.
+Remove this type of violation.__
++ hash.keys.sort.join(', ')
+    * __No violation__
+    * See?
+The _"use only one dot"_ definition is not always right.

+### Wrong approach to comply with Demeter: Delegation
+Delegation removes visible violations but ignores Demeter's spirit.
+Using delegation to hide tight coupling is not the same as decoupling code.

++ Delegation in Ruby: _delegate.rb or forwardable.rb_
++ Delegation in Rails: _the delegate method_

+### How to comply with Demeter
++ Demeter violations are clues of missing public interfaces.
++ It is easy to comply with Demeter if you use a __message-based perspective__ in your design.